FSE25Dyck2EUF/FSE25Dyck2EUF/README.md

 python3 get_result.py
 ```

-**Reproducing the experimental results of the Datalog tool in the appendix**
+**Reproducing the experimental results of the Datalog tool provided in the appendix.**
 Run the following command to generate a query sequence with a length of 1,000 for each program:

 ```sh